sjsrey/ors/ors.md

 Career pressures sustain the current model.
 Publish or perish has been the mantra we have adopted, leaving little or no time for ensuring that what we publish could in fact be reproduced by future scholars.

 It should not come as surprise that the state of reproducibility is so dismal.

+### Open Access

+A recent development in scientific publishing has been the move to the so called open access publication model.
+Although it can take on different forms, the basic premise is that once a scientific paper has been published it is made freely available to interested readers.
+The model has gain much momentum, as of 2011 estimates are that some 50\% of all scientific papers publsihed are in some form of open access.
+It is useful to take a look at the pressures that have driven its evolution.

+Three general forces have been responsible for open access coming into being.
+First, and most prominently, is the widespread disenchantment by the academic community with the traditinoal commercial publising model.
+Reflected in such documents as *The Cost of Knowledge*, signed by some 14000 scientists who pledged to no longer participate in commercial scientific publishing, from refusing to submit their articles to journals under the traditional model, to declining referee request or serving in any aspect of the editorial process.
+This was a key component of the boycott of Elseiveir.

+A second pressure reflects movements by governments to begin requiring that research supported by federal funding make the findings and data publicly available.
+This is reflected in the NSF requiring a data management component in all research proposals with accessibility as central concern.
+The third pressure is flowing from academia reflected in the University of California recently requiring all publications by its researchers to be under the open acess model.

+The open access model has enourmous potential for fueling wider dissemination of and access to scientific research, and it is often held in high regard by the scholarly community for this very reason.
+However, in large part the open access movement can be viewed as a reaction by commercial publishers to respond to these pressures.
+Moreover, the model has not been without its problems, some of which are threatening the basic integrity of scientific publishing.

+There have been a number of high profile cases where the quality of open access journals have been exposed.
+Particlarly striking is the example of XX who submitted 304 versions of the same spoofed article to open access journals.
+The key theme in these papers addressed the role of Conage, an extract from lichen, and its anti cancer properties.
+Author names for each version of the paper were randomly created, and the dimensions of the arguments surrounding combinations of differennt types of molecules, species and cancer cells were exploited to provide some differentiation of the different versions of the paper.

+Two profound results stem from this experience.
+First, more than half of the papers were accepted.
+Second, Conage does not exist.

+XXX model use reset of branch in open access mind map

 ## Reproducibility, fraud